-Students with documented disabilities that may affect their performance on Criteria 6 of the Graduation Writing Requirement, which assesses proficiency of English grammar, are encouraged to work with Accessibility Services (Providence Campus) or the Center for Academic Support to determine reasonable ADA/504 accommodations.
+Students with documented disabilities that may affect their performance on Criteria 6 of the Graduation Writing Requirement, which assesses proficiency of English grammar, are encouraged to work with Accessibility Services (Providence Campus) or the Center for Academic Support/Accessibility Services to determine reasonable ADA/504 accommodations.
 Accommodations exclude the use of grammar check or other electronic tools or programs to identify grammar errors since the use of technology or programs of this type fundamentally alter the nature of the assessment and therefore are not reasonable accommodations for the Graduation Writing Requirement.

 Any student who has completed ENG0001 Writing Workshop twice and has received a grade of Unsatisfactory may file an appeal with the chair of the English department.
 The appeal will involve the following:

 - The student will write a letter to the chair of the English department, explaining their wish to appeal the Unsatisfactory grade.
-The letter must be submitted no later than 2 weeks after the posting of grades.
+The letter must be submitted no later than two weeks after the posting of grades.

 - The chair will meet with the student.
 At such time, the student may present information to support the appeal, including any mitigating circumstances affecting the failure to complete the Graduation Writing Requirement.

 - The chair will meet with the faculty member from the student’s ENG0001 Writing Workshop section to discuss the student’s writing and performance in class in order to have a fuller understanding of the student’s performance, which will be presented to the appeals committee.

-- An appeals committee that consists of the Chief Academic Officer of the campus or their designee, the English department chair, and 2 other faculty, selected by the chair, will make a holistic final assessment of the student based on:
+- An appeals committee that consists of the chief academic officer of the campus or their designee, the English department chair, and two other faculty, selected by the chair, will make a holistic final assessment of the student based on:

 - The decision of the appeals committee is final with one exception.
-Students with documented disabilities that may affect performance on the assessment and who did not receive requested accommodations pursuant to the ADA/ Section 504 and JWU procedures may request reconsideration by Accessibility Services (Providence Campus only) or the Center for Academic Support and/or appeal that denial.
+Students with documented disabilities that may affect performance on the assessment and who did not receive requested accommodations pursuant to the ADA/ Section 504 and JWU procedures may request reconsideration by Accessibility Services (Providence Campus only) or the Center for Academic Support/Accessibility Services and/or appeal that denial.
 The process for review of accommodation decisions is in the Student Handbook.